 - Vehicle admission sticker is required.

-- A state trail pass is required for bikers and horseback riders 16 years of age and older.
+- State trail pass is required for bikers and horseback riders 16 years of age and older.

 - Hunting and fishing licenses apply.